About the Conference

 As State Secretary to Minister for Energy, Business and Industry Ebba Busch, Maja Lundbäck provides an insider perspective on Sweden’s energy policy.
 In this keynote address, she outlines the government’s priorities for the final year of the parliamentary term and discusses the opportunities and challenges in achieving a fossil-free, competitive, and secure energy future.

-State Secretary to Minister for Energy, Business and Industry, Ebba Busch, Swedish Government (Photo: Magnus Liljegren/Swedish Government Offices)
+State Secretary to Minister for Energy, Business and Industry, Ebba Busch, Swedish Government Offices (Photo: Magnus Liljegren/Swedish Government Offices)

 15:40–15:55